Paws for Thought: The joy of doggy adoption

 Why walking is good for mental health

-For dog owners, ‘walkies’ is part of the daily routine.
-And even if you’re not a dog owner, that shouldn’t stop you reaping the benefits of walking.
+For dog owners, ‘walkies’ are a part of the daily routine.
+And even if you’re not a dog owner, that shouldn’t stop you from reaping the benefits of regular strolls.
 We’ve rounded up 5 reasons to get your stride on…

 Couple walking outside with their dog in countryside